26th annual compass group canada

 festival of trees

-Together, we can continue to make an incredible difference in the lives of Nova Scotians living with mental illness and their loved ones.
+Together, we can make an incredible difference in the lives of Nova Scotians living with mental illness and their loved ones.
 Join us for a weekend filled with magical moments, top-notch entertainment and exciting prizes.

 Thank you to all our 2016 sponsors and supporters!

 Festival of Trees was made possible by the generous support and dedication of many.
 We are so grateful to all our 2016 sponsors and supporters for helping us celebrate 25 years of holiday memories and for helping us change the way people think about mental illness in 2016.

 Have you ever wondered how the Festival of Trees idea sprouted up?

 It all started to grow 25 years ago, when the late Charles V. Keating stepped forward with a vision to create a community of support for Nova Scotians living with mental illness.